therishabh/nextjs/README.md

 export default DocsNestedPage;
 ```

+If you use [...slug], the /docs route will not work unless you have a separate docs/page.tsx file.
+To make the slug optional and also handle /docs, use [[...slug]] instead.
+With this setup, when a user visits /docs, the catch-all route will still be triggered, and based on the example logic, the output will be: DocsNestedPage.

 **Usage Examples**:
    - `/docs/api` → Shows "DocsNestedPage for api"
    - `/docs/api/v2` → Shows "DocNested Page for api and v2"